 But before I dive into how to do it…I want to unpack the other three myths.

 SECTION 4: The Incentivize Myth (Myth #3)

 At the heart of the issue is when we see something working in one industry we consider how we can apply it to our own industry or situation.
-But our application typically happens without understanding the nuances of why it works in one industry
+But our application typically happens without understanding the nuances of why it works in that industry.

-And – most important – paying or incentivizing for referrals in relationship-driven, high-touch businesses, like CPAs, attorneys, realtors, coaches, consultants, insurance agents, financial advisors, interior designers and more, tend to backfire.
+And – most important – paying or incentivizing for referrals then to backfire in relationship-driven, high-touch businesses, like CPAs, attorneys, realtors, coaches, consultants, insurance agents, financial advisors, interior designers and others.

 Common Practice in Some Industries

 In some industries there is a common and acceptable practice of paying a commission on a sale in an affiliate or joint venture relationship.
 But in those relationships the commission is disclosed up front, so everyone is aware of the payment.
 Two examples of this are in the real estate and the online information industries.

 Since the paying of a commission is disclosed – in writing – in advance of the purchase, it allows the buyer of the product or service the time and opportunity to consider the “strings attached” to the offer.
 Some won’t see it as “strings attached” and some will.
 But the beauty of upfront disclosure keeps the offer honest for all parties involved.

 For example – if you are buying or selling a home and a realtor offers to connect you to another realtor who can help you (different state, city, need, etc.) – the realtor who makes the “referral” typically stands to make a 25% commission if you end of purchasing or selling a home (this can be different depending on your state’s or country’s laws).
 But in the real estate world the commission is disclosed in writing and all parties sign of on it so no one is left in the dark about what will transpire.

 But as other industries attempted to adapt the “commission” structure, they didn’t consider how it would play out in their industry and don’t always adopt the rules that keep it honest.